ttscoff/doing/README.md

 ### Default editors

 The setting `editor_app` only applies to Mac OS X users.
 It's the default application that the command `doing open` will open your WWID file in.
-If this is blank, it will be opened by whatever the system default is, or you can use `-a app_name` or `-b bundle_id` to override.
+Personally, I use `editor_app: TaskPaper`.
+If this is blank, it will be opened by whatever the system default is for the doing file extension (default is `.md`), or you can use `-a app_name` or `-b bundle_id` to override.

+You can define a separate app to open the config file in when running `doing config`.
+The key for this is `config_editor_app`.

 In the case of the `doing now -e` command, your `$EDITOR` environment variable will be used to complete the entry text and notes.
 Set it in your `~/.bash_profile` or whatever is appropriate for your system:

     export EDITOR="mate -w"

 The only requirements are that your editor be launchable from the command line and able to "wait."
 In the case of Sublime Text and TextMate, just use `-w` like this: `export EDITOR="subl -w"`.

+You can set a

 ### Templates